Skip to content

 Note

-Aircraft joining downwind are instructed to maintain A015 for separation with aircraft departing the zone at A010.
-Once inbound aircraft are clear of the departure track, they should be "cleared visual approach".
+If applicable, aircraft shall be instructed to maintain A015 for separation with aircraft departing the zone A010.
+Once clear of the departure track, clear these aircraft for a visual approach.

 Planned Departure Tracks "Intentions" Tracking Requirement